Florian Camathias

 Florian Camathias (23 March 1924 – 10 October 1965) was a Swiss professional Grand Prix motorcycle and sidecar racer.

 Born in Wittenbach, St. Gallen in the canton of St. Gallen in Switzerland, Camathias owned a garage Veytaux, near Montreux.

 Race career

-He began his motorcycle racing career in 1945.
+Camathias began his motorcycle racing career in 1945.
 Camathias placed fifth in the World Sidecar Championship in 1956.
 In 1957, he entered his first Isle of Man TT, finishing in ninth place in the Lightweight 250 event on an NSU solo motorcycle, and in third place in the Sidecar TT driving a BMW.